History of Earth: Phanerozoic Eon

 The Phanerozoic is the current eon on Earth, which started approximately 538.8 million years ago.
 It consists of three eras: The Paleozoic, Mesozoic, and Cenozoic, and is the time when multi-cellular life greatly diversified into almost all the organisms known today.

-The Paleozoic ("old life") era was the first and longest era of the Phanerozoic eon, lasting from 538.8 to 251.902 Ma.
+The Paleozoic ("old life") era was the first and longest era of the Phanerozoic eon, lasting from 538.8 to 251.9 Ma.
 During the Paleozoic, many modern groups of life came into existence.
 Life colonized the land, first plants, then animals.
-Two major extinctions occurred.
+Two significant extinctions occurred.
 The continents formed at the break-up of Pannotia and Rodinia at the end of the Proterozoic slowly moved together again, forming the supercontinent Pangaea in the late Paleozoic.

-The Mesozoic ("middle life") era lasted from 251.902 Ma to 66 Ma.
+The Mesozoic ("middle life") era lasted from 251.9 Ma to 66 Ma.
 It is subdivided into the Triassic, Jurassic, and Cretaceous periods.
-The era began with the Permian–Triassic extinction event, the most severe extinction event in the fossil record; 95% of the species on Earth died out.
-It ended with the Cretaceous–Paleogene extinction event that wiped out the dinosaurs.
+The era began with the Permian–Triassic extinction event, the most severe extinction event in the fossil record whereby 95% of species on Earth died out, and ended with the Cretaceous–Paleogene extinction event that wiped out the dinosaurs.